Formula to Calculate Operating Cash Flow (OCF)

 Operating Cash Flow Formula signifies the cash flow generated from the core operating activities of the business after deducting the operating expenses and helps in analyzing how strong and sustainable is the business model of the company.

-This Operating Cash Flow (OCF) Formula method is very simple and accurate.
+This method is very simple and accurate.
 But as it does not provide much detail information to the investor, therefore companies use the indirect method of OCF.
 OCF is equal to Total revenue minus Operating expense.

-The formula for the calculation of Operating Cash Flow (OCF) using direct method is as follows –
+The formula to calculate OCF using the direct method is as follows –

 #2 – Indirect Method (Operating Cash Flow Formula)